 Like Machado, I can’t nor want to worship you on the cross

-and deplore the faith of my ancestors.
+and lament the faith of my ancestors.

-I desperately seek a ladder to climb up to you
+I desperately seek a ladder

 and remove those blasphemous nails.

-Last I remember you resurrected
+Last I remember, you resurrected

 and left footprints on the sand.

-I know, for I left my boat by the shore
+I know, for I left my boat by the shore,